 Just a word on organic.
 I have been asked by owners over the years whether or not they should buy organic.
 At this point, no one I am aware of (at least in Southern California) sells organic hay.
 Organic pellets tend to be less sweet, and therefore bunnies are usually not that enthused about them.
 If you can afford to buy organic vegetables, that’s great, but for those that find the cost prohibitive, just buy what you can afford.
 If the choice is buying non-organic vegetables or rehoming your bunny, buy non-organic.
 For the most part, I buy non-organic and my bunnies have lived long lives with minimal digestive issues.

 When introducing new kinds of hay, pellets or vegetables into your rabbit's diet, start gradually.
 For hay and pellets, transition over a week.
 At first, offer both by giving small amounts of the new type, increasing the amount until the bunny has completely switched over.
 With greens, give a small amount (a sprig or two of parsley, or a leaf of lettuce) for a week.
-If the bunny tolerates it well, you can feed normally (Click here for more information about vegetables and proper portions).
+If the bunny tolerates it well, you can feed normally.
 Only try one new food at a time.
 Introducing two or more different food items at once, risks digestive upset.